Ayoub-k/RecommendationSystem/README.md

 - Exploratory visualizations with matplotlib and seaborn libraries: countplot, hist, scatter, pairplot, boxplot, barplot.
 - Machine learning: Cosine similarity, Collaborative Filtering Using Knn, Collaborative Filtering Using Matrix Factorization

-## Dataset
-- .

 ## Overview of the project steps

 Your tasks in this project are as follows:

-- Step 1: Data collection
+- Step 1: Data collection (carpe and extract data from many sources like web web site, database sql, files scv and Api)

+- Data wrangling

 - Step 2: Data evaluation